mimansajoshi04/telephoneDirectory/README.md

-# telephoneDirectory
+# telephoneDirectorySearchEngine
- This is a telephone directory app, where a user can log in and save their contacts.
-They can also upload photos for the contact, and save names and numbers.
+ This is a telephone directory app, where a user can save names and numbers and search for them.

 **Data structure used:**
  - Trees